Is health insurance tax deductible?

 Health sharing plans can significantly lower your monthly health costs, but they’re not considered tax-deductible for individuals.

-The IRS does not classify health sharing contributions as qualified health insurance under the ACA, so you can’t deduct them as a personal medical expense.
+The IRS does not treat health sharing contributions as ACA-qualified health insurance.
+As a result, contributions are not deductible as a personal medical expense.

 However, business owners have a limited deduction opportunity:

-• If your business contributes to a health sharing plan for employees, those contributions may be deducted as an ordinary business expense.
+• If your business pays into a health sharing plan for employees, you may deduct those payments as a normal business expense.

-While you may not get a tax break as an individual, many find the lower monthly costs of health sharing plans still offer strong value—especially for those in good health.
+While you may not get a tax break as an individual, many people still find health sharing plans a good value.
+Lower monthly costs help, especially if you are in good health.

 Do Small Businesses Get a Tax Credit for Offering Health Insurance?

-Yes, small businesses that meet certain requirements can qualify for a health insurance tax credit of up to 50% of the premiums they pay for employee coverage through a SHOP (Small Business Health Options Program) plan.
+Yes, small businesses that meet certain rules can qualify for a health insurance tax credit.
+The credit can be up to 50% of the premiums they pay for employee coverage.
+They must buy coverage through a SHOP (Small Business Health Options Program) plan.

 To be eligible in 2025, your business must: